a-sit-plus/testballoon-addons/README.md

 | Maven Coordinates | `at.asitplus.testballoon:property:$version` |
 |-------------------|---------------------------------------------|

+> [!NOTE]
+> Deep nesting will produce a large number of tests, making the heap explode.
+Either manually compact tests as in the
+> second example below (works for both `checkAll` and `checkAllSuites`), or set the global
+> `PropertyTest.compactByDefault = true` to automatically compact all data-driven tests.

 Although it comes with some warts, `kotest-property` is still extremely helpful to generate a large corpus of test data, especially as it covers many edge cases out of the box.
 Again, since TestBalloon has been specifically crafted to be flexible and extensible, we did just that: